 PBL presents opportunities for deeper learning in-context and for the development of important skills tied to college and career readiness.

 Project-based learning activities are interdisciplinary, rigorous, and student-centered.
 Research on PBL supports an increase in student engagement and achievement, and helps students develop the 21st-century skills they need to succeed in their future careers.

 Our developmentally responsive curriculum provides dynamic learning activities that allow students to grow in confidence.

 A balance of content mastery and skill development ensures that students are ready for their next exciting learning opportunity.

-The elementary and middle school curriculum provides for appropriate instruction based upon the state curriculum frameworks and course description, the Florida Standards and the Next Generation Sunshine State Standards prescribed by the Florida State Department of Education.
+The elementary school curriculum are based upon the state curriculum frameworks and course description by the Florida State Department of Education.

 Please read this handbook very carefully.
-We also require you to read the School District Student Code of Conduct via the district website.
+We also require you to read the School District Student Code of Conduct .
 Students will be provided a page that requires the signature of the student and parent/guardian.
 The signed formed must be returned to school for placement in the student file.